Forza Horizon: Reception

 Forza Horizon received "favorable" reviews according to the review aggregation website Metacritic.
 Scores range from two perfect scores given by Jeff Gerstmann of Giant Bomb and David Wahlström of Eurogamer Sweden to a 60% approval from Philip Kollar of Polygon.
 The majority of scores were of an 80% approval rating or higher.
 It ranked in the top 20 Xbox LIVE titles for the first two months following its release.
+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Forza Horizon for "Racing Game of the Year".

 Eurogamer deputy editor Oli Welsh called Horizon "a big, exciting game that finally brings car enthusiasts together with the realistic open roads they crave."
 Welsh noted that the control scheme and realistic handling allows players to enjoy driving even the slowest of cars.
-GamesRadar's Sterling McGarvey felt that sometimes the cars lacked precise handling, but gave high marks for the game's environment and vast amount of activities to do.
+GamesRadars Sterling McGarvey felt that sometimes the cars lacked precise handling, but gave high marks for the game's environment and vast amount of activities to do.
 Matthew Kato of Game Informer praised the game's visuals, particularly noting the dynamic day/night cycle and the detailed environment and vehicles.
 He also praised the online multiplayer, including the game's Cat and Mouse multiplayer chase mode.
 Kato did note that much of the open world is blocked by guardrails, thus blocking a player's ability to chart their own paths during events such as a race against a plane.

 In a more critical review Polygon's Philip Kollar noted that he felt the open-world environment felt empty.
 He further criticized the game's aggressive and expensive DLC plan.
 He stated that while the content is not forced on the player "it feels like the game is desperate to squeeze your wallet empty."
 Kollar said that Forza Horizon "is at its best when it drops the sim pretence and embraces its arcade nature".